Upcoming events

 • Waitlisters must be registered for the conference to be eligible for rooms that become available.

-• Please be patient!
-We will receive additional rooms on a rolling period up until June 10 (the Room Block Waitlist Date).
+• Please be patient.
+We will receive additional rooms on a rolling period up until the Room Block Waitlist Date (September 25 for the 2026 Fall Conference).
 We do recommend you find a backup hotel option that you can cancel if a room becomes available in the Room Block.

 • If you receive an email from TWA to confirm a room transfer in our Room Block, please reply the same day to secure the reservation.
 If we do not hear from you by the end of the day, the room will be offered to the next person on the waitlist.
 You will also be required to provide credit card information directly to the hotel to finalize the reservation.

-• If your plans change and you no longer need to be on the waitlist, please notify Lindsey Ford so we can remove your name.
+• If your plans change and you no longer need to be on the waitlist, please email us so we can remove your name.

 • We will address waitlist submissions in order of submission (speakers and board members may be prioritized).